omer-priel/omer-priel/README.md

 - 📫 Reach me by email **omer.priel2@gmail.com** or by WhatsApp to **(+972) 058-6656434**

 ⚡ Fun facts
 * I saw my older brother programming his first hour (Hello World) and after that hour I started learning and developing until today.
-And he didn't touch development for over 3 years after that Hello World.
+And he didn't touch programing for over 3 years after that Hello World.
 * I am **Linux Mint** and love it.
 But I choose it, since it looked like **Windows** for me.

 ### Linkedin: